harleydutton/Tabula-Rasa/README.md

 The roleplaying system is generic so it will work with any Setting produced by the worldbuilding framework.
 The rules are minimal meaning you and your group should be able to create any character imaginable within the setting and start playing very quickly!

 ## Philosophy
-- Plays fast
+- plays fast
-- Players make skills
+- players make skills
 - generic
 - low entry barrier
 - short